Diman198B/Timer/README.md

 # Сountdown timer

 ## Description:
-Countdown timer in cartoon creative style.
-It takes a number from 1 to 99999 as input, converts this value into hours, minutes, seconds and starts the countdown in 1 second increments.
+Countdown timer.
+Takes a number from 1 to 99999 as input, converts this value into hours, minutes, seconds and starts the countdown in 1 second increments.
 The timer format is hh:mm:ss.
 The input field with type = "text" is set to only numbers 0-9.

 ## Launch:
 1. Save or clone the repository on your PC.